stevens-textmining/HateModerate/README.md

 # HateModerate: Testing Hate Speech Detectors against Content Moderation Policies

-This is the anonymous repository for our paper "HateModerate: Testing Hate Speech Detectors against Content Moderation Policies"
+This repository is part of our paper "HateModerate: Testing Hate Speech Detectors against Content Moderation Policies"

 - First of all, clone the repository and make sure that your are current in the root path of repository `Hatemoderate`.